citysciencelab/cut-storytelling-tool/doc/remoteInterface/remoteInterface.md

 ### The third step
 Create an html-file and add the follow content.
 In it, an iframe is created in which the portal `https://localhost:9001/portal/master` is loaded.
 Then 3 buttons are created and a click event is assigned to each.

+Note: The html-file must be stored in a path that is accessible via the localhost.

 The example can also be called directly here with a running server:  **[iframe Example](https://localhost:9001/doc/remoteInterface/iframeExample.html)**

 Example of an iframe: